- Do you guarantee that my dog's problem will be fixed?

 Do you guarantee that my dog's problem will be fixed?

 Unfortunately, dogs are individuals just like humans, and since every dog is different, each will respond differently to training methods, and some may not respond at all.
 Some dogs may have medical issues that underlie their behavioral issues.
-All training requires consistency and commitment from owners, and a failure to follow through consistently can undo any good done by training.
+All training requires consistency and commitment from owners, and a failure to follow through consistently will lead to unpredictable results.
 What I can promise is that I will do everything in my power to help you and your dog with the situation, and that if a situation is beyond my knowledge or abilities, I will refer you to someone better qualified to help.

 What training methods do you use?